Amber Mountain National Park, Madagasikara / Madagascar - Things to Do in Amber Mountain National Park

 Insider Tips

-Bring warm clothing as temperatures can drop to 10°C at night and early morning in the montane forest, even in tropical Madagascar
+Bring layers of clothing as mountain temperatures can drop to 10°C at night even in tropical Madagascar

 Explore Activities in Amber Mountain National Park